 As part of this expansion, we are participating in a University of California San Francisco ("UCSF") principal investigator led Phase 2 clinical trial in collaboration with Merck in mCRPC patients who have progressed on an androgen receptor signaling inhibitor ("ARSi").
 Patients are dosed with a triple combination of ZEN-3694, Merck's PD-1 antibody, pembrolizumab, and Pfizer's ARSi, enzalutamide.
 Also, we have entered into a cooperative research and development agreement ("CRADA") with the National Cancer Institute ("NCI") (part of the U.S Department of Health and Human Services) to develop ZEN-3694 for multiple oncology indications.
-The first clinical study is in resistant ovarian cancer combining ZEN-3694 with BMS's check point inhibitors and dosing in the study is expected to start in calendar Q4 2021.
+The first clinical study is in resistant ovarian cancer combining ZEN-3694 with BMS's check point inhibitors and dosing in the study is expected to start in calendar Q1 2022.
 The second NCI sponsored study in collaboration with the Dana-Farber Cancer Institute will evaluate the combination of ZEN-3694 plus chemotherapy in patients with nut midline carcinoma and is expected to start in calendar Q1 2022.
+The third NCI sponsored study combining ZEN-3694 with entinostat, a HDAC inhibitor, in patients with lymphoma or solid tumors is expected to start in Q1 2022.
+Syndax is a co-collaborator for this study and is providing entinostat.
 Furthermore, we also expect to enter into additional clinical studies under the CRADA over the coming year.
-As at July 31, 2021, we are committed to provide funding totaling up to an estimated \$1.9 million (excluding the cost of ZEN-3694), anticipated over the next five years, including up to an estimated \$0.4 million over the next twelve months.
+As at October 31, 2021, we are committed to provide funding totaling up to an estimated \$2.1 million (excluding the cost of ZEN-3694), anticipated over the next five years, including up to an estimated \$0.8 million over the next twelve months.

 In parallel, we will continue to advance other aspects of our discovery platform.
 We will continue to discuss these specific development opportunities with potential partners to enable the advancement of these novel therapies.
+As described above, subsequent to October 31, 2021, we and Newsoara entered into an Asia license, for which we received \$3.2 million upfront, and concurrently entered into a private placement for a total of \$11.5 million over 15 months, strengthening our financial position and contributing substantial capital towards our development programs.
 Further information about our financial position is provided herein under "Cash and Liquidity".